netdata/netdata/health/REFERENCE.md

 The above say:

-- If the alarm is currently a warning, then the threshold for being considered a warning is 75, otherwise it's 85.
+- If the alert is currently a warning, then the threshold for being considered a warning is 75, otherwise it's 85.

-- If the alarm is currently critical, then the threshold for being considered critical is 85, otherwise it's 95.
+- If the alert is currently critical, then the threshold for being considered critical is 85, otherwise it's 95.

 Which in turn, results in the following behavior: